Skip to main content

 4. Customize the default search patterns if you need to for your business requirements.

-• Add any attributes you want the pattern to look at by clicking Add.
+• Add any attributes you want the pattern to look at by clicking Add Attributes.
 Select an attribute of the VendorAccountItem object, and the comparer you want to use, then choose appropriate parameters.
 See Comparers and parameters for the explanation of what each comparer does and what its parameters and their defaults are.

 • Change any attributes you want to swap for another by selecting another attribute from the list of available attributes of the VendorAccountItem object type.